 Through the efforts of Marian Chase, dance/movement therapy (DMT) was established in the 1940s, after psychiatric patients reported its therapeutic benefits.
 Shortly after, in 1965, a group of dance/movement therapists founded the American Dance Therapy Association, in order to continue Ms. Chase’s work of utilizing movement for physical, emotional, and cognitive integration of the human experience (American Dance Therapy Association, 2009; Schmais & White, 1986).
 Since establishment, DMT has grown to include collaboration between dance/movement therapists, psychologists, and psychiatrists, in order to meet the needs of a wide range of patients.

 Beyond serving as a non-confrontational means for expression, DMT has two main overarching goals for therapy sessions.
 First, it is important for patients to have a mind-body connection by identifying present emotions and sensations, connecting them to a particular part of the body, and sharing that experience.
 This process best happens through creating a safe structure within the therapy group and allowing patients to explore inner emotions through their physical body (Sheets-Johnstone, 2010).
 Second, it is therapeutically beneficial for patients to create something novel.
 This can lead to a sense of empowerment and potentially motivate patients to accomplish treatment goals.
-This creative process encourages individuals to transform inner experiences into external realities, thereby, promoting awareness and more flexible coping strategies (Cropley, 1990; King & Pope, 1999).
+This creative process encourages individuals to transform inner experiences into external realities, thereby promoting awareness and more flexible coping strategies (Cropley, 1990; King & Pope, 1999).
 Furthermore, by utilizing the healthy, creative aspects of an individual’s personality, DMT not only provides the opportunity to stimulate creativity within a therapy session, but also within other aspects of the participant’s life (Sandel, Chaiklin, & Lohn, 1993).
 In summary, the two main goals of a DMT session are to provide an integrative mind-body experience and to stimulate creativity.

 A shared belief among individuals associated with DMT is that participants can use dance/movement to express themselves in ways that words cannot (Levy, 2005).
 DMT provides an external outlet for participants to express internal experiences and to then have these experiences witnessed by others.
 The kinesthetic components of DMT introduce participants to a non-verbal, yet expressive language to describe challenges they face (Sheets-Johnstone, 2010).
 Additionally, DMT may allow individuals to evoke, connect, and express powerful emotions more immediately than traditional therapeutic interventions, due to its use of body felt experience (Brooks & Stark, 1989; Kuettel, 1982).
 Through observing movement, the dance/movement therapist can assess a participant’s physical and psychological strengths and limitations, using this information to shape the direction of the therapy session.